Best AI SEO Tools in 2026: Rank Higher With Less Effort

 Publication & Monitoring: Publish, then use your analytics tools to track performance.
 Monitor which sections drive the most engagement, which keywords drive clicks vs. which appear in AI overviews without clicks, and adjust future content based on these signals.

-Google's public position is clear: AI content is fine as long as it's helpful, original, and demonstrates expertise.
-In practice, this means:
+Google's public position is clear: AI content is fine as long as it's helpful, original, and demonstrates expertise—but in practice, you must follow these guidelines:

 First: Don't publish unedited AI-generated content.
 Google's algorithms can't always detect it, but when they do, you'll see traffic drops.
 More importantly, unedited AI content is usually worse than manual content because it lacks specific, original insights.